-Children and young people commonly use electronic equipment including mobile phones, tablets and computers on a daily basis to access the internet and share content and images via social networking sites gaming platforms.
+Children and young people commonly use electronic equipment including mobile phones, tablets and computers on a daily basis to access the internet and share content and images via social networking sites such as gaming platforms.

 Those technologies and the internet are a source of fun, entertainment, communication and education.
 Unfortunately, however, some adults and young people will use those technologies to harm children.
 That harm might range from sending hurtful or abusive texts and emails to grooming and enticing children to engage in sexually harmful conversations, webcam photography or face-to-face meetings.
 Pupils may also be distressed or harmed by accessing inappropriate websites that promote unhealthy lifestyles, extremist behaviour and criminal activity.
-Parents are regularly encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.

 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites in school.
 Many pupils own or have access to handheld devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
-At Sheen Mount our policy on mobile phones in school is that pupils in year 5 and 6 may bring mobile phones to school if deemed necessary by parents for their safety when walking to or from school on their own, but these have to be handed into the class teacher upon arrival to school and may only be retrieved at the end of the day.

-Sheen Mount's Acceptable IT Use Policy Agreement (see section 26 below) explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
-Sheen Mount follows the DfE guidance regarding teaching online safety in schools (2019) Teaching online safety in schools
+Sheen Mount Primary School's online safety policy explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+Sheen Mount Primary School follows the DfE guidance regarding teaching online safety in schools (2019) Teaching online safety in schools

-Online bullying and sharing nudes and semi-nudes by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures (see 'Sharing nudes and semi-nudes' above).
+Online bullying and sharing nudes and semi-nudes by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures (see 'Sharing nudes and semi-nudes' below).